I've been an obsessed hard rock & heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 Run Time: 27:58

-It's a few days after Thanksgiving as I type these words, but you can instantly turn any time of year into Halloween simply by pressing the "play" button on Haunted Symphony, the debut EP from American melodic metallers Timeless Haunt.
-This impressive disc of spooky horror-themed heaviness was independently released by the band in late 2018, but the disc was reissued this November by the true-metal specialists at Stormspell Records.
+You can instantly turn any time of year into Halloween simply by pressing the "play" button on Haunted Symphony, the debut EP from American melodic metallers Timeless Haunt.
+This impressive disc of spooky horror-themed heaviness was independently released by the band in late 2018, but the disc was reissued in November 2019 by the true-metal specialists at Stormspell Records.

 "Sands of Agony"